timescale/tobs/chart/docs/upgrades.md

 GRANT prom_reader TO <<USERNAME>>;
 ```

+### Open-telemetry configuration change in values.yaml

+Starting with tobs `0.12.0` the configuration of Open-telemetry has changed
+from `opentelemetryOperator` to `opentelemetry-operator`.
+If you are using the
+default values in `values.yaml` nothing should be needed.
+If you are
+customizing values please make sure you have updated name.

 ## Upgrading to 0.11.0

 Starting with tobs `0.11.0` we are tackling mostly reliability improvements.
 One of such improvements is switching grafana database back to dedicated sqlite3 instead of sharing TimescaleDB between grafana and promscale.
 Sadly this change requires manual intervention from end-users.
 If you wish to temporarily still use TimescaleDB as a grafana backend, you need to change following value: